-Good photo composition is the starting point for visually compelling pictures.
-Its purpose is to arrange different subjects and visual elements into a well balanced and attractive form within the image frame.
+Good picture composition is the starting point for creating visually compelling images.
+Aim to arrange different subjects and visual elements into a well balanced and attractive form within the picture frame.

-The elements a photographer uses in a composition include lines, forms, textures, balance, symmetry, depth, colours, perspective, scale, and lighting.
+The elements a photographer uses include lines, forms, textures, balance, symmetry, depth, colours, perspective, scale, and lighting.

+Be spontaneous.
 The best way to improve your composition is to take lots of shots and develop the eye for a good picture.
-But there are a few basic principles that are really useful to have in the back of your mind when you frame your subject.
+Here are a few basic principles that are really useful to have in the back of your mind when you frame your subject.
 Think of them as guidelines rather than rules that can never be broken.

 If you’re taking a portrait picture, run your subject’s eye level two thirds from the bottom of the image – in other words, somewhere along the top horizontal line.
 It’s the ideal spacing for a portrait.
 By applying the Rule of Thirds, you reinforce a person’s natural way of viewing an image, rather than undermining it.
 Try to keep this rule even if you’re going for a close-up and it means cutting off the very top of a person’s head.

 When you photograph a still subject who is off-set, but not directly facing the camera, the greater part of the additional space should be in front of the subject.

 Consider your subject matter in its context and its relation to the background.
 You can achieve a more striking picture by placing your main subject off-centre, as with the rule of thirds.
 However, this can leave a large void in the background.
 Fill the empty space by positioning another less conspicuous object asymmetrically – the mountains and trees in this picture.
 These will restore the balance.
 Avoid letting the additional object dominate the picture.
 This will stop it taking too much attention away from the subject.